sowrhoop/CryoTensor/docs/SECURITY.md

 For immediate concerns or detailed reports that meet our guidelines, please create an issue in our [issue tracker](/open-webui/open-webui/issues) or contact us on [Discord](https://discord.gg/5rJgQTnV4s).

+## Sensitive Credential Storage

+CryoTensor now treats third-party API keys (OpenAI, Azure OpenAI, Gemini, etc.) as sensitive secrets.
+To persist these credentials at rest you **must** set the `CONFIG_ENCRYPTION_KEY` environment variable before starting the backend.
+The value can be any high-entropy string; it is hashed and used to encrypt secrets before they are written to the database.
+When `CONFIG_ENCRYPTION_KEY` is missing, all sensitive keys stay in-memory only and are flushed on restart—this is the safest mode for working with untrusted API keys.

+Additional hardening shipped with this release:

+- Admin APIs and the UI only expose masked fingerprints of stored keys.
+Updating a connection requires re-entering the key or explicitly clearing it, eliminating the risk of accidental key disclosure in logs or browser storage.
+- Redis replication is automatically skipped for sensitive configuration values, avoiding accidental propagation of secrets to shared cache nodes.
+- Bulk configuration imports encrypt any embedded secrets on write; imports without `CONFIG_ENCRYPTION_KEY` drop sensitive fields instead of persisting them in plain text.
+- Chat transcripts saved in the database are transparently encrypted with the same key.
+Without `CONFIG_ENCRYPTION_KEY` the server keeps chat history in plaintext so that you can still operate, but we strongly advise running without history persistence or setting the key before production use.
+- When chat data is encrypted at rest, full-text SQL searches across message bodies are disabled to prevent leaking prompts through query planning.
+The web UI still loads history after decryption, but content searches fall back to client-side filtering.
+- To prevent hostile proxying, only OpenAI endpoints listed in the `OPENAI_ALLOWED_API_BASE_URLS` environment variable are accepted (default: `https://api.openai.com/v1`).
+Any attempt to configure a different upstream is rejected by the admin API and UI.
+- Local encryption is optional: set `ENABLE_LOCAL_ENCRYPTION=true` alongside `CONFIG_ENCRYPTION_KEY` when you want encrypted-at-rest storage.
+Leave it unset (the default) to keep local data in plaintext without warnings or feature changes on trusted machines.

+If you rotate your secrets, supply the new key through the Admin UI or environment variables.
+We recommend backing up the encryption key alongside other critical deployment secrets, as it is required to decrypt existing values.

 ---

 _Last updated on **2024-08-19**._